-Smooth seas, with a nice fleet turnout, highlighted this weeks North Sea Open Regatta.
-With a fresh breeze of 18 knots out of the southwest, The North Sea regions were calm for everyone as the only DNFs (Did Not Finish) recorded on the day were due to a skipper crashing while crossing region corners during the small boat portion, and a skipper pulling his boat two regions before the finish during the big boat portion.
-The crowds that gathered along the beaches in the Genip and Ziziphus regions, as well as on the Poseidon Centre Spectator pier in the Eden Jakana region, cheered on a great display of fleet racing from this weeks skippers.
+Calm seas, with a great fleet turnout, highlighted this weeks North Sea Bandit Regatta.
+The North Sea regions well were behaved as the only DNFs (Did Not Finish) on the day, two during the small boat portion, were due to skippers connections.
+The crowds that gathered along the shores of the islands in the Ziziphus and Genip regions, and on the small race dock in the Eden Jakana region, cheered on a spirited display of fleet racing from this weeks skippers.

-This weeks small boat fleet, sailing on North Sea Olympic Course (Long), was made up of a small majority of four Bandit IFs, three sailing crewed and one sailing single-handed respectively.
-Three Bandit 22 LTEs, one The Mesh Shop (TMS) Nacra 17, and one Trudeau Patchogue II rounded out this weeks small boat fleet.
-Meanwhile, the big boat fleet, sailing on the North Sea Extreme course, was made up of a majority of three Wildwind Open 60s.
-Two TMS I-Mocca 60s, and one TMS One Design 65 rounded out this weeks big boat fleet.
+This weeks small boat fleet, sailing on the North Sea Copacabana course, was made up of a majority of seven Bandit 22 LTEs.
+Four Bandit IFs, one The Mesh Shop (TMS) Star Class, one ReneMarine Clever, and one Isard Sjogin rounded out this weeks small boat fleet.
+Meanwhile, the big boat fleet, sailing on the North Sea CCW (counter-clockwise) course, was made up of a majority of five TMS I-Mocca 60s.
+Two Trudeau 12 Metres, one Trudeau Runa IV, one TMS One Design 65, and one WildWind Open 60 rounded out this weeks big boat fleet.

 Race Director: Cryptic